7 ways employee engagement drives ROI

-We hear a lot about employee engagement and how important it is to organizational success, but what does that really mean?
+We hear a lot about employee engagement and how important it is to organizational success.
+But what does that really mean?
 And what’s the ROI of employee engagement?
-It’s a question that’s more important than ever, since Gallup's latest State of the American Workplace study shows that only 33% of U.S. workers are engaged in their jobs, and 45% report having either having changed jobs in the past 12 months or planning to do so in the next year.
+It’s a question that’s more important than ever, since Gallup's latest State of the American Workplace study shows that only 23% of U.S. workers are engaged in their jobs, compared to 59% who state they are not engaged.
+Globally, over half of employees expressed some level of intent to leave their job with 51% currently employed workers saying they are watching for or actively seeking a new job.

 7 ways strengthening employee engagement impacts your organization